Szmyk/gmbt/README.md

 ## Speed

-On a mid-range PC with an HDD, a no sounds VDF build of a huge addon [The History of Khorinis] with around 70 MB of worlds, 800 MB of textures, 150 MB of animations and 3D models, takes about 9 - 10 minutes.
+On a mid-range PC with an HDD, a no sounds VDF build of a huge addon [The Chronicles of Myrtana] with around 70 MB of worlds, 800 MB of textures, 150 MB of animations and 3D models, takes about 9 - 10 minutes.
 Similar time with a full test (subtract about a half minute of packing the *.mod*).

 # Status